Tim Besley: Career

-Other activities
+Department of Economics at LSE (1995-1997).
+He was a Professor of Economics and Political Science (1997-2007), followed by named professorships: as Kuwait Professor of Economics and Political Science (2007-2011), School Professor of Economics and Political Science (2012-ongoing), and W. Arthur Lewis Professor of Development Economics (2015-ongoing).

+Besley served as the deputy director (1997-2000) and director (2000-2011) of the Suntory-Toyota International Centres for Economics and Related Disciplines (STICERD), being succeeded by Oriana Bandiera in 2012.
+He has been a member of the Steering Group for the International Growth Centre (IGC), a co-chair of the LSE Growth Commission and an academic director of IGC's Commission on State Fragility, Growth and Development.

-Besley is a research fellow of the Centre for Economic Policy Research, and a member of the Economic Growth and Institutions Programme of the Canadian Institute for Advanced Research (CIFAR).
-He is a past research fellow of the Institute for Fiscal Studies and was a member of the Mirrlees Review committee.
-He is also a co-chair of the LSE Growth Commission and a member of the National Infrastructure Commission.
+Besley is a research fellow of the Centre for Economic Policy Research, and a former member of the Institutions, Organizations and Growth Programme of the Canadian Institute for Advanced Research (CIFAR).
+He is a past research fellow of the Institute for Fiscal Studies and was a member of the committee for the Mirrlees Review of the tax system.
+He was a member of the National Infrastructure Commission (NIC).
+When the NIC was superseded by the National Infrastructure and Service Transformation Authority (NISTA) in April 2025, Besley was appointed to the NISTA Council of Expert Advisors.

+Besley served on the Bank of England's Monetary Policy Committee from September 2006 to August 2009.
 On the international level, Besley has served as a consultant to the World Bank and to the European Bank for Reconstruction and Development.
 In June 2021, he was appointed to the World Bank–International Monetary Fund High-Level Advisory Group (HLAG) on Sustainable and Inclusive Recovery and Growth, co-chaired by Mari Pangestu, Ceyla Pazarbasioglu, and Nicholas Stern.